nawazdanish1996/Youtube-like-and-dislike-button/README.md

 # Youtube-like-and-dislike-button
-Youtube like, dislike and counter, using html css javascript
+Youtube like, dislike and counter using html css javascript